Varshighan/EcoFi_Citi_Blockchain/README.md

 2. **Import Test Account:**
    - Private Key: `0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`
    - This is the issuer account with 10,000 ETH
+   - This is just a test account's private key with test ETH

 3. **Connect to Platform:**
    - Refresh browser after MetaMask setup